Assessing Dissociation Before EMDR Trauma Processing

 Dissociation is a common protective response to overwhelming experiences.
 In EMDR therapy, the presence of dissociation does not necessarily prevent trauma processing.
 Instead, it highlights the importance of careful preparation and thoughtful pacing.

-By observing dissociative patterns, strengthening stabilization skills, and evaluating readiness for emotional activation, clinicians can create conditions that support safe and effective trauma processing.
-Careful attention to dissociation helps therapists pace EMDR preparation thoughtfully and ensure that clients have the stability needed to approach trauma processing safely.
+By observing dissociative patterns, strengthening stabilization skills, and evaluating readiness for emotional activation, clinicians can create conditions that support effective trauma processing.
+Careful attention to dissociation helps therapists pace EMDR preparation thoughtfully and ensure that clients have the stability needed to engage with the work.

 Research References